jorgebucaran/cookbook.fish/README.md

 # [fish-shell] cookbook

 Comprehensive.
 Friendly.
 Indispensable.
 With more than enough simple and delicious recipes.
 Low in fat, versatile, and healthful.
+Enjoy!

 ## Table of Contents